Skip to main content

 ContentFrameAsync

-Added in: v1.8 elementHandle.ContentFrameAsync
+Added before v1.9 elementHandle.ContentFrameAsync

 Returns the content frame for element handles referencing iframe nodes, or null otherwise